nexusstreamon/kegel-apex-power-app/README.md

 ## Contributing

-If you'd like to contribute to this project, kindly make onboarding pages and app navigation using UX UI implementations.
+If you'd like to contribute to this project, kindly keep it free for everyone with open source content.
+You can add additional training programs and such and create a leveling system.

 ## License